Baal Shem Tov, or Besht — the founder of Chasidism —

 Rabbi David's teaching

 Rabbi David Seidenberg, the creator of NeoHasid, teaches text and music, dance, and ecology, and all aspects of Jewish thought and spirituality, in their own right and in relation to ecology and the environment.
 Areas include Kabbalah and Chasidut, Talmud, davening, evolution and cosmology, sustainability, Maimonides, Buber, and more.
 David has smikhah (ordination) from the Jewish Theological Seminary and from Rabbi Zalman Schachter-Shalomi, and is one of the world's foremost scholars on Judaism and ecology.
-His book on ecology and Kabbalah, based on his doctorate at JTS, will be published in 2013.
+His book, Kabbalah and Ecology: God's Image in the More-Than-Human World, was published in2015 by Cambridge University.
 David has also worked as an activist and community organizer, and he founded the first Chasidic-egalitarian minyan in the world on NYC's Upper West Side, which was the inspiration for neohasid.org.
 He has taught at well over 100 synagogues, communities, retreats and conferences across North America (and a few in Israel), and is published widely on ecology and Judaism.

 David does scholar-in-residence Shabbatonim across the country, and is also available for lectures, seminars, and Jewish Studies-related editing and writing.
 Here are some examples of Shabbaton themes:

-The following list of classes, workshops and lectures, which Rabbi David taught from December 2006 through April 2008, gives a good idea of his work.
+The following is a list of classes, workshops and lectures that Rabbi David taught from December 2006 through April 2008.
+It gives a good idea of the range of his work.
 For more recent activity, and for links to his online publications, click here.